CrowdStrike/Cloud-AWS/systems-manager/documentation/AWS-Systems-Manager-Intro.md

 You should now have an s3 bucket that contains all the files required to create the package, automation documents and secure Parameters in Systems Manager.

-The bucket should contain all the files from the local se-bucket folder:-
+The bucket should contain all the files from the local s3-bucket folder:-

 ![](media/cft-s3-bucket.png)